Shubs2002/Data-analysis-for-India-Tourism/README.md

 ### Steps to make this project your Own:
 1. Open the project in Rstudio.
-2. Copy the datasets to your computer's "Document folder" (you must manually do this because I didn't alter the working directory).
+2. Copy the datasets to your computer's "Document's" folder (you must manually do this because I didn't alter the working directory).
 3. Runn the following commands one by one on the console.
   - install.packages("ggplot2")
   - install.packages("reshape2")